adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 ### Let's Encrypt

 It [looks like](https://github.com/letsencrypt/boulder/blob/ab79f96d7bfc94be7d009e2aa2007c51ddf16f31/web/context.go#L95) Let's Encrypt is using Nginx with `X-Real-IP`.
-If it's configuration is good (I don't think the config files are in GitHub), then it should be using rightmost-ish.
+If its configuration is good (I don't think the config files are in GitHub), then it should be using rightmost-ish.

 <!--redact-start-->
 ### [REDACTED]